About Susan

 Q: Do you paint backgrounds?

 A: For an additional fee, I can paint in backgrounds.
-I can draw in the background for no additional charge.
-I prefer to not paint backgrounds.
-They often make the painting look overworked.
+I can also draw in the background for no additional charge.
+I prefer to not paint backgrounds, they often make the painting look overworked.
+Please contact me for more information

 Q: Do you have gift certificates?